PieterSmith81/PieterSmith81/README.md

 With 23 years of experience in the software industry, I have worn many hats – but right now, I am loving my journey into full-stack web development.

-My love for software development and business systems is fueled by a passion for solving complex problems, embracing new technologies, and rekindling my love for computer programming.
+My affinity for software development and business systems is fueled by a passion for solving complex problems, embracing new technologies, and rekindling my love for computer programming.
 I am dedicated to cultivating collaboration and empowering others through meaningful support.
 I firmly believe that "you win as a team and you lose as a team!"

 I am also a huge fan of all things Crypto, DeFi, NFT, Metaverse, Blockchain, and Web3.